Allergies & Special Diets, Spring 2021

-If you have allergies or adhere to a special diet, such as low-fat, organic, vegetarian, or vegan, you will find a supportive menu and staff committed to helping you achieve your dietary goals.
+If you have food allergies or adhere to a special diet, you will find dining staff committed to helping you achieve your dietary goals.
 Campus Dining and our partners take food allergies very seriously and it is our responsibility to support you.

 Kosher - Shabbat and Jewish Holiday Meals

-Visit the MIT Hillel kosher dining web page for a schedule or contact MIT Hillel for more information.
+Visit the MIT Hillel web page for holiday schedules or contact MIT Hillel for more information.

 Muslim students will find halal menu offerings at all meal plan service locations.